 To make sure the master and minion are talking to each other, enter the following:

-You should see your minion answering the ping.
+You should see your minion answering with its salt version.
 It's now time to do some configuration.

 In this step we'll use the Salt master to instruct our minion to install Nginx.

 First, make sure that an HTTP server is not installed on our minion.

 http://192.168.33.10/ You should get an